khang4dang/Volume-Hiding-for-Multi-Maps-via-Hashing/README.md

 -	Note: program must be rerun per dataset selection

 ## I. Overview
 Volume-hiding structured encryption of multi-maps help solve severe consequences in volume leakage which is a prominent threat to the security of cryptographic cloud-based databases.
-In this project, our group will partially stimulate volume-hiding implementations of the research paper, in which the performance of all private queries to an untrusted server is maintained by sharing the same (as the largest) response size; in other words, the number of responses (volume) for any query are hidden from the adversarial server.
+In this project, our group will partially stimulate volume-hiding implementations of the research paper[^1], in which the performance of all private queries to an untrusted server is maintained by sharing the same (as the largest) response size; in other words, the number of responses (volume) for any query are hidden from the adversarial server.
 Also, the responses are originated from the actual ciphertexts containing many dummy results to make a query look uniform with others before being outsourced to the adversarial server.
 In this report, we first introduce the overview of the algorithm including two main parts: the setup and the query.
 Then, we will present the development and the execution of the project.

 ## II.
 Algorithm